InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 The TCF registration process requires Vendors to provide a secure URL to a JSON resource that conforms to the content and structure specified below.
 The Managing Organisation publishes the URL on the GVL along with other Vendor registration information.

-The JSON contains two types of information, disclosures related to device storage access and duration (the _Disclosures_ object and attributes) and the web domains the Vendor uses (the _Domains_ object and attributes).
-Both are required, though not all information within each object is required.
+The JSON contains two types of information, disclosures related to device storage access and duration (the _Disclosures_ array and attributes) and the web domains the Vendor uses (the _Domains_ array and attributes).
+Both are required, though not all information within each array is required.
 See the tables below.

-### Disclosures Object
+### Disclosures array

 Vendors that use web-based storage MUST publish granular disclosures for ‘cookie’ and ‘web’ mechanism types.
 Vendors MAY provide ’app’ storage type disclosures, but are not required to do so.
-Vendors should leave the **Disclosures object** empty if they do not make use of any `client-side storage`.
+Vendors should leave the **Disclosures array** empty if they do not make use of any `client-side storage`.

 <table>
   <tr><td>Field</td><td>Scope</td><td>Type</td><td>Description</td></tr>